GoogleChrome/web.dev/src/site/content/en/blog/image-support-for-async-clipboard/index.md

   Support for other images and file formats will be added in the future.
 </aside>

-Before we dive in, let’s take a brief look at how the Asynchronous Clipboard API works.
+Before we dive in, let's take a brief look at how the Asynchronous Clipboard API works.
 If you remember the details, skip ahead to the [image section](#images).